University of Technology Sydney

 Intent:

-Drawing on the material collected in the portfolio (assessment 1), the aim of this assessment is to critically discuss chosen architectural examples in relation to a theme of the subject.
-The assignment is in the form of an individual essay.
-It relates to the second half of the lecture series which is structured as a series of close readings of key architectural examples.
+Drawing on the material collected in the portfolio (assessment 1), the aim of this assessment is to critically discuss chosen architectural projects in relation to themes and ideas developed through academic research.
+The assessment is in the form of an individual essay.
+It relates to the second half of the subject which is structured as a series of close readings of key architectural case studies.

 Objective(s):